243 Elm St, Hanover, MA 02339, USA

 The property also features a picnic/passive recreation area.
 The adjacent former railroad bed provides a 2-mile walk along the Indian Head with several captivating views of the river.
 Walk across the bridge on Elm Street to access the Pembroke portion of Ludden’s Ford Park.
 Look for a historic marker at the center of the bridge, which was completed in 1894.

+In “Focus on History,” Hanover Historian Barbara Barker writes of an early dam here, c.
+1693, established by Joseph Curtis, Josiah Palmer, and others, to power a sawmill.
 According to Hanover historians (Barry, Dwelley, Simmons), in 1704 Thomas Bardin built a dam just above Ludden’s Ford.
 He also erected an anchor forge, which supplied the shipyards below.
 Around the same time, a bridge was built here.
 It is said that Bardin was the first to produce bar iron in New England.
 His son continued the business.

 There is some confusion around the question of whether or not the anchors for the USS Constitution were forged here (the ship was launched in 1797).
 Joseph Grecco of Hanover has done extensive evidence-based research into the matter and has concluded that two of the USS Constitution’s 6 anchors were actually forged — not here — but a little farther upriver, at Barstow’s Forge, near the Hanson town line.
 (A historic sign currently marks the approximate location.)